Easy Cat Tricks to Teach Your Cat Today

 Guaranteed your cat will not be fooled.

 With regular training, you can teach your cat to focus on particular targets and chase them around.
-Although, if you have something like a laser pointer… very little training is going to be necessary.
+Although, if you have something like a laser pointer very little training are going to be necessary.

 This knack for following prey around can offer all kinds of fun little athletic opportunities, such as constructing a set of hurdles or jumps for your cat to vault, or even setting up some hoops for him/her to leap through as part of a course.

 Or, alternatively, you can just sit on your sofa and watch your furry pet try and climb the walls in pursuit of the laser dot.
 Much more relaxing.

 Use the Toilet

 This is the ultimate.
 You might not believe it, but it this actually a reality for many pet owners.
 They’ve managed to teach their cat to use a toilet, rather than a litter tray.